Slim Dusty: ARIA Music Awards (ARIA)

 The Australian Recording Industry Association Music Awards (commonly known informally as ARIA Music Awards or ARIA Awards) is an annual series of awards nights celebrating the Australian music industry, put on by the Australian Recording Industry Association (ARIA).

 Slim Dusty has won one award from 10 nominations.

-Additionally, Dusty has been awarded two achievement awards and inducted into the Hall of Fame.
+Additionally, Dusty was awarded two achievement awards and inducted into the Hall of Fame.